jgroeschen/KFoSs-PC/README.md

 Thanks to my wife for her unending support and love, throughout this project and always.

-This project is dedicated in loving memory of Jerry, who always gave me a good-natured ribbing when I bought something from a Kroger competitor.
+This project is dedicated in loving memory of Jerry, who always gave me a good-natured ribbing when I bought something from a Kroger® competitor.